no-trbl-2-u/FCC_node-express/README.md

 # Free Code Camp's Node Express Tutorial
-*Due to a few minor complications with glitch.com I decided to handle this tutorial locally.*
+*Due to a few minor complications with glitch.com* 😞 *I decided to handle this tutorial locally.
+I created my own VERY simplistic set of views to go along with the tutorial.*

 This is less of an article and more of a reference and guide to use as you follow along with FreeCodeCamp.com's [Node Express Tutorial](https://learn.freecodecamp.org/apis-and-microservices/basic-node-and-express).
-All you will need to follow along is to clone [this repository](https://github.com/no-trbl-2-u/FCC_node-express.git).
+All you will need to follow along is to clone [this repository](https://github.com/no-trbl-2-u/FCC_node-express.git) and follow the instructions below.
+I wanted to create something that could help fellow FCC curriculum users, but with a little extra.
+I plan to further elaborate on several other ideas, like middleware composition, static typing, and possibly even using Algebraic Data Types to handle our exceptions.
+For now, this is just what you'll need to get up and running with node Express. 💻

+### Have fun!

+*Also, if you feel pretty confident, and want to help turn this tutorial into its own entity, beyond what FCC has to offer, send a PR and let's take this tutorial even further 🚀.
+I would doubly recommend you to play with ```./styles.css``` and pretty the routes up a little bit* 😉

 ```sh
 git clone https://github.com/no-trbl-2-u/FCC_node-express.git